Table of contents

-Customer churn rate is the pulse of your business’s health, revealing exactly how many customers are leaving your service over a specific period.
+Customer churn rate is the percentage of customers who stop doing business with a company during a defined period.
+It is the pulse of your business’s health, revealing exactly how many customers are leaving your service over a specific window of time.
 For B2B SaaS and subscription-based companies, understanding and reducing this metric is critical for sustainable growth.
-This guide covers the essential definition of customer churn, provides a step-by-step calculation framework, and outlines actionable strategies to boost retention.
+This guide is for CX, product, and revenue teams who need to move beyond the definition into action: it covers the exact churn rate formula, the different types of churn you must track, realistic industry benchmarks, how to predict churn before it happens, and the retention strategies that actually move the number.
 By mastering your customer churn rate, you can identify friction points in the customer experience and implement targeted solutions to keep your user base loyal and growing.

 What is Customer Churn Rate?